MicrosoftDocs/common-data-model-and-service/common-data-model/use.md

 ms.author: olegov
 ---

-# How to use the Common Data Model
+# How to use Common Data Model

 Common Data Model is built upon a rich and extensible metadata definition system that enables you to describe and share your own semantically enhanced data types